Product release emails are the main source of ignition to excite your users to adopt your new feature. Learn how to pack an emotional punch.

-Let’s take a look inside an effective product release email.
+Without further a-do, let’s take a look inside the anatomy of an effective product release email.

 I am a big subscriber to writing your headlines/subject lines last, so I typically start crafting my email with the body first.
 Specifically, I like to start with my call-to-action and then build the rest of the copy up to that.

-on feature releases usually link to either blog post or a specific page in your product.
-It depends what other content you're releasing with your product, and if you have tooltips queued up to walk your customers through the new feature.
+Your call to actions on feature releases will usually link to either blog post or a specific page in your product.
+It depends what other content you're releasing with your product and if you have tooltips queued up to walk your customers through the new feature.

-Also, be wary of writing your email copy in google docs.
-Google docs are dangerous because marketers sometimes forget to include the all-important subject lines, header text, from addresses, etc. that are crucial elements to your email’s success.
-I’ve made this mistake before, and it can lead to someone else adding these into your email on your behalf or to a last minute scramble.
+Also, be wary of writing your email copy in Google Docs.
+Google Docs are dangerous because marketers sometimes forget to include the all-important subject lines, header text, and from/reply addresses, that are crucial elements to your email’s success.
+I’ve made this mistake before, and it can lead to someone else adding these into your email on your behalf or a last minute scramble.

 It’s a good idea to link an image of your new product to the corresponding page in your product.
 Hopefully there’s a nice feature tutorial waiting for them there.

-are important.
 Product release emails often come from the team.
-It takes a team effort to build and release products, and I think that's why so many companies sign product release emails from the team.
+Since it takes a team effort to build and release products, many companies sign product release emails from the team.

-If it’s coming from your team, a hand-drawn signature can add a nice personal touch.
+If it’s coming from your team, consider using a hand-drawn signature to add a nice personal touch.

 However, if you have a customer success team, you may want to send emails to your customers from their dedicated CSMs.
 If you’re going this route, it can be nice to use email tokens/merge tags to include a headshot of of the CSM in the signature.
 Their face can help reinforce the relationship, and it makes it a lot easier to receive feedback.

 The best tip I’ve received for writing effective subject lines is to write 12+ versions that you think would work well.
-Then use your intuition to select the best.
+Then try A/B testing the best two.